GoogleCloudPlatform/snapshot-debugger/README.md

 ## Set up Snapshot Debugger in your Google Cloud project

-Working examples of using the Snapshot Debugger with Java, Python and Node.js applications across different Google Cloud environments can be found at:
+Working examples of using the Snapshot Debugger with Java, Python and Node.js applications across different Google Cloud environments can be found in:

-* [working samples][samples]
+* [snapshot-debugger/samples][samples]

 In addition, the [README.md][notes-local] in that directory contains notes for running the application and agent locally.